iboing/CorDA/README.md

 pip install -r requirements.txt
 ```

-The dataset in json formats used to collect covariance matrices can be downloaded from our huggingface repo.
+The dataset in json formats used to collect covariance matrices (MetaMath for math, CodeFeedback for code, WizardLM_evol_instruct and alpaca for instruct following) can be downloaded from our [huggingface repo](https://huggingface.co/collections/iboing/corda-66918a95105d80e9e131012f).
 The other datasets will be automatically downloaded when runing the code.

 ## Step 1: Context-oriented Decomposition